gjulianm/draft_ff/README.md

+# Draft for Firefox

-This is an attempt to migrate the [draft_extension](http://github.com/n8/draft_extension) for Chrome to Firefox.
+This is a port of the [Draft extension](http://github.com/n8/draft_extension) for Chrome to Firefox.